Hi, I’m Jessica. I can’t get enough of watching dogs roll in the grass, laughing so hard it hurts, and connecting people to life-changing resources.

 My top 5 Strengths according to Gallup: Empathy, Input, Intellection, Maximizer, and Relator (I can’t recommend this assessment enough).

-I really love hanging out at my local library.
+You can always find me at: my local library.
 If sleeping over at the library was an option, I’d be the first to sign up.

 My top 2 Voice Values: Helpfulness + Playfulness.
 Everything I do is right there in those two words.

 Other place you might spot me: Drive-in movies, old post offices, beginner yoga classes, continuing ed classes, walking in the woods, and out to brunch (the best meal!).

 Me too!
 Connect with me here and let’s talk about how we can make good stuff happen.